Table of contents

 Step 2: creating API usernames and passwords

 When API access has been allowed for a goods owner, you will now be able to create API users.
-This is also done in Settings ⇒ API for goods owners.
+This is also done in Administration ⇒ API for goods owners.

 Note that each API user can only belong to one goods owner.